 Acupuncture for arthritis pain

-Acupuncture and Chinese medicine have been used for thousands of years to relieve arthritis pain.
+For thousands of years, people have used acupuncture and Chinese medicine to relieve arthritis pain.
 While acupuncture can’t cure or reverse the process of arthritis, a study showed it can help you feel significantly less pain and function better.
 8

 Over-the-counter medications

-It’s very common to reach for over the counter (OTC) pain medication for arthritis pain management.
-Unfortunately, all NSAIDs (including OTC pain medication) now carry a black box warning.
-This is the strongest of all FDA warnings and is reserved for drugs that pose a significant risk to the population.
-In 2007, the American Heart Association issued a scientific statement warning of the long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) 9 which included this warning:
+It’s very common to reach for over-the-counter (OTC) pain medication for arthritis pain management.
+Regrettably, a black box warning is now attached to all NSAIDs, including OTC pain medication.
+The FDA reserves this, the strongest of all warnings, for drugs that pose a significant risk to the population.
+In 2007, the American Heart Association issued a scientific statement warning of the long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), which9 included this warning:

-A practice based study of patients with acute and chronic low back pain found that patients receiving chiropractic manipulation as their primary treatment had significant reductions in visual analogue scale (VAS) scores within two weeks of care.10 This study also included evaluation of traditional medical management with a primary treatment using NSAIDs.
-The same level of pain reduction was not reported in the NSAID group until the 12-week marker.
+A practice-based study of people with both short-term and long-term low back pain found that within two weeks of care, people whose main treatment was chiropractic manipulation had significant drops in their visual analogue scale (VAS) scores.10 This study also included an evaluation of traditional medical management with primary treatment using NSAIDs.
+The NSAID group did not report the same level of pain reduction until the 12-week marker.

 Herbs and supplements for arthritis pain relief

-There are many herbal supplements which tout anti-inflammatory properties.
+There are many herbal supplements that tout anti-inflammatory properties.
 It’s important to exercise caution when taking supplements.
 Just because a product is natural does not mean it’s safe.
-The contents of supplements are not verified by the U.S. Food and Drug Administration.
+The U.S. Food and Drug Administration does not verify the contents of supplements.

 Some supplements can interact with medications or can cause health problems.